-I remember waking up to the smell of authentic Jamaican fried plantains sizzling in the pan.
-This meant that particular Sunday morning was special.
-Growing up in the Caribbean had many perks, but the sweetness that melts in your mouth in the form of a ripe plantain is outta this world.
+I remember waking up to the aroma of authentic Jamaican fried plantains sizzling in the pan.
+The smell meant that this particular Sunday morning was special.
+Growing up in the Caribbean had many perks, but the one I love so much is sweet.
+It melts in your mouth; it’s so good.
+What am I talking about?
+Well, a ripe plantain, of course.
+It’s out of this world.

 The taste of Jamaican fried plantains is something everyone deserves to experience at least once, and here’s the best way to experience that slice of Jamaica anywhere in the world.